harness/developer-hub/docs/platform/13_Templates/create-a-stepgroup-template.md

    The stage type you select determines where you can reference the step group template in the pipeline.
 If you select **Deploy** as the stage type, you can reference the template in any pipeline's deploy stage.
 If you select **Build** as the stage type, you can reference the template in any pipeline's build stage.

-2. In your stage, select **Add Step** and then select **Add Step**.
+2. In your stage, select **Add Step**, and then select **Add Step**.

    1. Select a step type from the step library.

-   2. Let us add a **Canary Deployment** step.
+   2. For this example, let's add a **Canary Deployment** step.

-   3. Enter a name for the step and then select **Apply Changes**.
+   3. Enter a name for the step, and then select **Apply Changes**.

-3. Next, let us add an approval step.
+3. Next, add an approval step.

    1. Select **Add Step** and then select **Add Step**.

    2. In **Approval**, select **Harness Approval**.

    3. Enter a name for the step.
-Select the user groups and then select **Apply Changes**.
+Select the user groups, and then select **Apply Changes**.

    You can add more steps to form a step group.

-You can also create step group templates using the Harness API or Harness Terraform Provider.
+   You can also create step group templates using the Harness API or Harness Terraform provider.

    Harness detects the step group object and automatically creates the step group template based on the YAML body.
 You need not define any additional fields in the API or Terraform provider.

-For more information on creating templates using API, see [Create Templates API](https://apidocs.harness.io/tag/Templates#operation/createTemplate).
+   For more information on creating templates using API, go to [Create a Template](https://apidocs.harness.io/tag/Templates#operation/createTemplate).

-For more information on creating templates using Terraform Provider, see [Platform Template](https://registry.terraform.io/providers/harness/harness/latest/docs/resources/platform_template).
+   For more information on creating templates using Terraform Provider, go to [Platform Template](https://registry.terraform.io/providers/harness/harness/latest/docs/resources/platform_template).

 Here is an example of a step group template YAML.